ericgonzadev/TP-Agency-Challenge/README.md

 > **Note:** These versions are typical for React 18 projects created with Create React App in 2024-2025.
 If you encounter version conflicts, check your `package.json` for the exact versions used in your project.

-## Assumptions & Extra Features

-- The app is assumed to be run in a modern browser and on a standard React/Node.js environment.
-- Carousel sections (cards, case studies) are fully responsive and mobile-friendly, with navigation arrows always visible on mobile.
-- Placeholder images and text are used where no real content was provided.
-- The `_redirects` file is included for Netlify client-side routing support.
-- Extra attention was given to match the provided design screenshots as closely as possible, including custom CSS for spacing, card layout, and arrow positioning.
-- No authentication or backend integration is assumed or implemented.

 ## Setup and Run App Locally

 In the project directory, you can run: